Behind every success story there stands a resolute, talented man: come to know about the life of the winemaker of the year, József Bock.

 In 1994 his 1991 Bock Cuvée won the Champion Prize at the Vinagora International Wine Competition.

 He became Winemaker of the Year in 1997, relatively soon after “officially” taking up winemaking (in 1991).
 This award was preceded and succeeded by a number of international and domestic awards.

 In Villány great emphasis must be placed on wine tourism, and so he strove for quality both with his wines and in catering.
 In this he was greatly aided by his family and colleagues.
 It is evident that behind his success stand an understanding wife and stable family.
 Earlier József Bock’s wife had worked as a teacher, but she gave up her profession in the intestests of the expanding family firm and now lives and works for her family.

 It was natural that the children follow in their parents’ footsteps.
 Until 2004 their daughter Patricia worked as a German teacher, meanwhile obtaining a diploma in viticultural engineering and presently being in charge of human resources.
 His son, Valér, is a viticultural technician, and works as director of the viticultural side of the firm.
-The cellar sells between seven and eight hundred thousand bottles of wine in Hungary and to other countries.
-About 15% of the wine is exported.
+The cellar sells between one million bottles of wine in Hungary and to other countries.
+About 5-10% of the wine is exported.

 It is József Bock’s aim to continue to develop the quality of his cellar, his wines and catering and to be one of the most determinant and best wine producers in the area.

 József Bock’s life in his own words